[TUTORIAL] Recently Viewed Products — AJAX + localStorage + Bricks Template (works with cached pages)

 :brick: [TUTORIAL] Recently Viewed Products — AJAX + localStorage + Bricks Template (works with cached pages)

-Hey Bricks friends :wave:
+Hey Bricks friends :waving_hand:

 Here’s a complete and fully working way to create a Recently Viewed Products section in Bricks Builder —